Guide to Teaching Online

-- Log into Brightspace at https://online.mun.ca/ or through the university portal at my.mun.ca and find our course
+- Log into Brightspace at online.mun.ca or through the University portal at my.mun.ca and find our course.

-- Ensure that the assignment dropboxes and gradebooks are set up
+- Ensure that the assignments folders and gradebooks are set up.

 - Determine how you will respond to emails, post to the discussion forum, or if you will have online office hours.
 This information may be in your syllabus; if so, let students know.